pinkygrocket/modsunder25k/README.md

 # modsunder25k

 While developing [Pinky's Peculiar Pack](https://github.com/pinkygrocket/pinkys-peculiar-pack), I've been doing a lot of digging through the depths of CurseForge, and have found some pretty cool mods that have been overlooked or just really haven't had their chance to shine.
-I've created lists and shouted out mods in various places, but I'm creating a list as a GitHub repo - both as a central public place to manage this list and to accept contributions/suggestions from others.
+I've created lists and shouted out mods in various places, but I'm creating a list as a GitHub repo - both as a central public place to manage this list and to make this list into a community resource that others can contribute to.

 Suggest mods to add or changes on the issues page.